José Clayton: Career

+International career

+Clayton became a naturalized citizen in time for the 1998 FIFA World Cup.
+He played for Tunisia twice in that tournament, as well as one match in 2002.

 He was an over-age player on the Tunisian 2004 Olympic football team that exited in the first round, finishing third in Group C, behind group and gold medal winners Argentina and runners-up Australia.
 He was part of the squad that won the 2004 African Cup of Nations.